MozillaFoundation/foundation.mozilla.org/foundation_cms/core/factories/README.md

 1. Create a folder in `factories/data/` with the desired name.
 2. Create a `manifest.json` file and any needed partials into the root or subfolders (e.g. `body/`).
 3. Define an `image_manifest.json` and place all image files under `images/`.
-4. Reference this folder and manifest path in your loader or factory code.
+4. Reference this folder and manifest path in your factory code.
-5. Use the `load_redesign_data.py` pattern or a custom management command to inject, validate, and publish the page.
+5. Use the `load_redesign_data.py` pattern to run factory code inject, validate, and publish the page.

 ## Development Tips